robertialenti/Bike-Share/README.md

 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.

 ### 2. Importing and Cleaning Data
-In this section, I read and append ride-level data made available by Bixi on its [open data portal](https://bixi.com/en/open-data/).
-For some years, Bixi provides ride-level data by month, while in other years only a single dataset is provided.
+In this section, I read and append ride-level data made available on Bixi's [open data portal](https://bixi.com/en/open-data/).
+In some years, Bixi provides ride-level data by month, while in other years only a single dataset is provided.
 Variable names change somewhat through time.
+The code handles this inconsistencies.

 Rather than rely on Bixi's ___, I group Bixi stations by ID through manual validation.
+I then merge the ride-level data to this file, assigning an ID and coordinates to every station.

+For each station ID, I select the modal station name.

 ### 3. Creating Outcome Variables
 Here, I create three outcome variables of interest, which we'll explore in greater depth below, and use in our econometric analysis.